kallysalt/Tackle-It/README.md

 A project management web app that allows users to collaborate on projects.

 ## Highlights:
-- Provides a platform for users to collabrate and communicate on projects
+- Provides a platform for users to collaborate on projects
-- Users can create projects, filter projects base on category/ownership, view projects details, and leave comments
+- Users can view & create projects, filter projects base on category/ownership, and leave comments
-- Used React (hooks, router, context, etc.) for front-end
-- Implemented database, authentication & file uploads with Firebase and Firestore
+- Used React (hooks, router, etc.) for front-end, implemented database, authentication & file uploads with Firebase

 ![](./snapshots/sign-up.png)